Extending and improving conical bicombings: Introduction

-for all \((x,y,t)\in X\times X \times [0,1]\). \end{Thm} The author and Miesch \cite{MR3940917} showed that every complete metric space with a conical bicombing admits a reversible conical bicombing.
-Hence, as stated above, by Theorem \ref{thm:lifting}, the class of metric spaces admitting a conical bicombing agrees with the class of \(\sigma\)-convex subsets of injective metric spaces.
+Here, a bicombing \(\sigma\) is \textit{reversible} if \(\sigma_{xy}(t)=\sigma_{yx}(1-t)\) for all \(x\), \(y\in X\) and all \(t\in [0,1]\).
+In \cite{MR3940917}, it is shown that every complete metric space with a conical bicombing also admits a reversible conical bicombing.
+Hence, Theorem~\ref{thm:main-1-neu} follows readily from Theorem~\ref{thm:lifting}.

-Theorem \ref{thm:lifting} is proved as follows.
-First, we show in Lemma \ref{lem:slightlyStronger} that every reversible conical bicombing satisfies an inequality slightly stronger than \eqref{eq:conicalDEF}.
-Second, having Lemma \ref{lem:slightlyStronger} at hand we extend a certain contracting barycenter map \(\beta\) on \(X\) to a contracting barycenter map \(\bar{\beta}\) on \(E(X)\).
-Now, the bicombing \(\bar{\sigma}\) is easily obtained from \(\bar{\beta}\), see Lemma \ref{lem:trivial1}.

-A \textit{contracting barycenter map} is a \(1\)-Lipschitz map \(\beta\colon P_1(X)\to X\) such that \(\beta(\delta_x)=x\) for all \(x\in X\), following Sturm \cite[Remark 6.4]{MR2039961}.
-The set \(P_1(X)\) of all Radon measures on \(X\) with finite first moment is endowed with the first Wasserstein distance \(W_1\) (see Section \ref{sec:wasser}).
-A metric space is said to be a \textit{barycentric metric space} if it admits a contracting barycenter map.
-Our use of contracting barycenter maps in the proof of Theorem \ref{thm:lifting} was motivated by the following characterization of barycentric metric spaces.